William Wallace, Baron Wallace of Saltaire: Politics

 He joined the Liberal Party whilst studying at Cambridge and served as vice-president and then president of the Cambridge University Liberal Club.

 In the 1966 United Kingdom general election, Wallace served as the Liberal Party's Assistant Press Officer, responsible for Jo Grimond's press activities.

 Remaining active in Liberal politics, Wallace unsuccessfully contested five parliamentary elections.
 He stood in Huddersfield West in 1970, Manchester Moss Side in both February 1974 and October 1974, and Shipley in 1983 and 1987.

 He also served as a speechwriter for David Steel and as vice-chairman of the Standing Committee 1977–1987.
 He was co-author of the 1979 Liberal and 1997 Liberal Democrat election manifestos.
 During the Liberal-SDP Alliance, 1982–1987, he was a member of the joint party steering committee.
 In 2004 he became the president of the Yorkshire regional Liberal Democrat Party.
 In 2005 he returned to the Federal Policy Committee as the Lords representative, serving on several party policy groups.

 He has also served as chair of the advisory board of the liberal think tank, CentreForum.

 Lord Wallace is president of the Liberal Democrat History Group.
 He took over this position after the death of Conrad Russell in 2004.

 In 1995 he was awarded the French Chevalier, Ordre du Mérite.
 In 2005 he was awarded the Légion d'Honneur in recognition of his long-standing efforts to promote the European Union.

+In the summer of 2004, he travelled to Georgia, South Ossetia and Abkhazia in the company of Anna Politkovskaya.

 In April 2010, he courted controversy when he partially defended Jenny Tonge, another Liberal Democrat peer following an interview she gave to the Jewish Chronicle in which she called for an investigation into claims of Israeli organ harvesting in Haiti.